Pre-Distillation of Magic States via Composite Schemes: Composite Pulses Scheme for - Systems with Global Rabi Frequency Errors Composite Pulses Scheme for X-Y Systems with Global Rabi Frequency Errors

 We Call $\varepsilon(G(\epsilon))$ \emph{the T-magic error} of the gate.
 This measure is particularly relevant for applications in magic state injection into stabilizer codes, where the output of \( G(\epsilon)\ket{0} \) is intended to serve as a noisy magic state.
 The metric \( \varepsilon(G(\epsilon)) \) reflects the overlap with the orthogonal state \( \ket{T_1} \), thereby capturing the component of the error that undermines distillability via, for example, the five-qubit code.
 Our choice of this metric is guided by the operational considerations discussed in Section~\ref{sec:mT and mH Gates}.

 We introduce a natural and operationally motivated definition of the \emph{magic \(T\)-gate fidelity}:

 This measure quantifies the success of preparing the ideal \( \ket{T} \) state using the noisy gate \( G(\epsilon) \), thereby providing a direct estimate of the number of distillation levels or concatenation rounds required for fault-tolerant encoding.
 Indeed, this is the central figure of merit we will plot throughout our analysis, whereas the T-magic fidelity itself is plotted only in Appendix~\ref{app:Plots for the Frobenius Fidelity and the T-Magic Fidelity}, to illustrate its nontrivial behavior and its lack of monotonicity with respect to other standard gate fidelity metrics.
 It is important to note that \( \mathcal{F}_{\text{magic } T\text{-gate}} \) does not capture the full fidelity of the gate \( G(\epsilon) \) when applied to arbitrary input states or within general qudit or multi-qubit contexts.
 Rather, its definition is tailored to assess the quality of the output state obtained when the noisy gate acts on a standard stabilizer input, specifically in the context of MSD.
-For completeness, we also recall two commonly used fidelity fidelity measures:
+For completeness, we also recall two commonly used fidelity measures for \textbf{gates}- the Frobenius distance fidelity and the Frobenius overlap fidelity:

+At this stage of the analysis, we emphasize that the natural error metric of the $\mT$-gate introduced in Eq.~\eqref{eq:natural error of the gate} coincides with \emph{Jozsa’s fidelity} for quantum states~\cite{Jozsa01121994}. \footnote{ Jozsa’s fidelity between two quantum states $\rho$ and $\sigma$, represented as density matrices, is defined as